arduino/docs-content/content/hardware/08.kits/maker/iot-bundle/tutorials/puzzlebox/content.md

 int PotOne = map(analogRead(A0), 0, 1023, 0, 9);
 ```

-You wont see any changes until you build your interface in the next step but you can take a look at how to map the values from the potentiometers.
+You won't see any changes until you build your interface in the next step but you can take a look at how to map the values from the potentiometers.

 ```
 #include "thingProperties.h"